ChicoState/djsongmatch-ux/phaseIII/README.md

 from top to bottom.
 Another respondent appreciated our placement of the search bar and requested no changes to the layout.

+Among the six (n=6) participants from the user studies, two participants failed to complete Task 1, while the other four successfully completed Task 1.
+All six participants successfully completed Tasks 2 through 5.

+![Completion Rate Stacked Bar Chart](completion-count-stacked-bar-chart.png)

+Participant reports of perceived difficulty for tasks determined that Task 2 challenged participants the most when using our app.
+Participants found Task 3 to be the easiest task to complete.
+Detailed counts for difficulty ratings are shown in the graph below:

 ![User-Perceived Difficulty for
 Tasks](diff-ratings-stacked-bar-chart.png)